-Concerns may be raised verbally or in writing.
+Concerns may be raised verbally, in writing or online, via the Staff Intranet.
 The concern will be formally recorded on form CRF1 and the matter will be treated as confidential.

 Individuals who wish to make a written report should include: